angrave/shrinkwrap-python/README.md

 # shrinkwrap-python

+If you find this project useful please acknowledge or cite it! e.g. "L Angrave's Shrinkwrap-python project (https://github.com/angrave/shrinkwrap-python)"

 This repo creates a hello world app - Saint_Helens - as a proof of concept demonstratation of creating a cross platform installable Mac package and Windows installer using github actions.
 The main packagin tools used are

 * Github actions